ilyassmoummad/dcase23_task5_scl/README.md

 ### Credits
 We are thankful for the challenge baseline code that helped us make this repository : https://github.com/ilyassmoummad/dcase-few-shot-bioacoustic/tree/main
+### Bonus
+Take a look at our newer work accepted at ICASSP 2024 where we improve the pre-training loss as well as the inference strategy (which is more stable) : https://github.com/ilyassmoummad/RCL_FS_BSED
 ---

 ### To cite the challenge report